-Would believe me if I told you that on many occasions Jesus preached the gospel with the intention of purposely confusing his audience?
+Would you believe me if I told you that on many occasions Jesus preached the gospel with the intention of purposely confusing his audience?
 Given that we bend over backwards to make sure that people understand the gospel, the idea that Jesus might have done the opposite seems ludicrous.
-But the truth is, Jesus did indeed sometimes preach the gospel in riddles; he did it purposely so that his audience couldn't understand what he was saying.
+But the truth is, Jesus did indeed sometimes preach the gospel in riddles.
+He did it in an act of judgment on those who have rejected his straightforward message of divine grace.

 The passage we are looking at is one such example.
 Only the disciples got to understand its message because they were on the inside with Jesus.
 Thankfully, they remembered the explanation and so we can read it here today.

 So what's the message?
 Life is like a game of Monopoly that someone has stuffed up - the crooked banker problem.
 We've all been there, haven't we?
 We move around the board buying and selling houses, hotels, and even churches these days.
 But have you noticed lately that the board is moving slightly, it has even developed a tilt.
-It's as if someone has picked it up and is about to pour all the pieces into the box, close the board and announce, "game's over boys."
+It's as if someone is about to pick it up and pour all the pieces into the box, close the board and announce, "Game's over boys!"

-Now here's the rub; ignore that message too many times and all you will get from God is the gospel of success, the good news of health, wealth and happiness that is yours in Jesus.
+Now here's the rub; if you have ignored your gospel Chance card all you will get from God is the gospel of success - the good news of health, wealth and happiness that is yours in Jesus.
 That's if you're lucky, of course.
-If you're unlucky you will end up with an endless series of meaningless, unintelligible sermons.
-This means, of course, the next time you are saddled with a minister who can't shape an intelligent sentence, beware, the problem could be yours!!!
+If you're unlucky you will end up with an endless series of meaningless, unintelligible thirty minute sermons.
+This means, of course, that the next time you are saddled with a minister who can't shape an intelligent sentence, beware, the problem could be yours!!!

 The parable of the weeds in the field reminds us that "the fields are white for harvest.
 Already the reaper is taking his pay and gathering a crop for eternal life", John 4:35-36.
 The harvest is upon us; the day when there will be winners and losers "is at hand".
 So know this, it is time to "repent and believe."